 I don't hate any films.
-Movies are too hard to make to warrant hatred, even when they are turkeys.
-If a movie is not great, I just Copyrighted Material wait it out in my seat.
+Movies are too hard to make to warrant hatred, even when they wreth keys.
+If landing not great, I just wait it out in my seat.
 It will be over soon enough.
 Walking out of a movie is a sin.